 There are two primary methods of selling a private incorporated business in Canada: a share sale and an asset sale.

-In a share sale, an individual (or individuals) sells their shares of a corporation directly to a buyer.
+In a share sale, an individual (or individuals) sells their shares of a private corporation directly to a buyer.
 A share sale involves the sale of the company itself, with the buyer essentially taking over the business.
 In a typical share sale, all assets and liabilities remain with the company and transfer to the new owner.

 In an asset sale, a company sells some or all of its business assets (which can include inventory, equipment, buildings, working capital, A/R, intellectual property, contracts, etc.) to a buyer, but the company itself is not sold.
 In an asset sale, the seller retains ownership of the company as a legal entity.